Rivers Management and Protection

 Each designated river has a local advisory committee

 Local River Management Advisory Committees (LACs) are the key to the local river management role for each designated river.
 Each committee plays a vital role in protecting the river and its shorelands.
 LAC members are nominated by their municipality and appointed by the Rivers Management Advisory Committee (RMAC).
 Members represent a broad range of interests and backgrounds including local government, riparian landowners, business, conservation and recreation.
-For more information about the LACs, please visit the Local River Advisory Committee Forum.
+For more information about the LACs, please visit the Local River Advisory Committees website.

-LAC Contact Information and Meeting Schedules
+Find LAC Contact Information and Meeting Schedules

 photo of the Lamprey River